-Everyone has something that they are afraid of.
-We all know someone who will run across the room and jump on a chair when they see a spider or bug in their house, or someone who is afraid of heights and refuses to go on roller coasters.
-Fear is something that is healthy and inherently designed to protect us.
-Our bodies are designed to excrete various hormones to alert us to danger or threat to help us make choices that lead us to safety.
-The problem is that sometimes these hormones send fear signals at times where we have no need to be fearful, thus leading to irrational fears that can impact a person’s daily life.
+Fear is a healthy emotion that is inherently designed to protect us.
+Our bodies excrete various hormones to alert us to danger or threat and to help us make choices that lead us to safety.
+The problem is that sometimes these hormones send fear signals at times when we do not need to be fearful, thus leading to irrational fears that can interfere with our daily lives.

-As children progress into adolescence and then into adulthood, one of the main developmental milestones that they achieve is developing romantic and sexual interest and impulses and learning how to navigate and manage them.
+As children progress into adolescence and then into adulthood, one of the main developmental milestones that they achieve is developing romantic and sexual interests and impulses and learning how to navigate and manage them.
 A large part of that navigation involves learning how to meet and entice potential mates into romantic experiences with them.
-In order to do this, a person needs to exhibit desirable qualities, whether or be attractive looks, personality, or some other characteristic that causes another person to be interested in spending time with them and possibly developing an intimate relationship with them down the line.
+To do this, a person needs to exhibit desirable qualities, whether or be attractive looks, personality, or some other characteristic that causes another person to be interested in spending time with them and possibly developing an intimate relationship with them down the line.

-If experiencing rejection based on these struggles is a common theme throughout a person’s life, they could develop an anxiety or fear around people that they are attracted to.
+If experiencing rejection based on these struggles is a common theme throughout a person’s life, they could develop anxiety or fear around people to whom they are attracted.
 This could cause a person to develop strategies used to avoid being in situations where they need to interact with attractive women, and they could develop an intense fear surrounding situations where attractive women may be.

 While this is very plausible, it doesn’t necessarily meet the criteria of a specific phobia, instead, it is more a symptom of either depression, anxiety, or even a traumatic experience.